adaltas/node-nikita/docs/content/project/developers.md

 # Developer information

 You are encouraged to [contribute](/project/contribute/) to Nikita.
 There are multiple ways to offer assistance to the project.
 To fix and write actions, you will have to get your hands dirty and dive into the source code.
-This page describes the project layout and how to run the tests.
+This page describes how to setup your developer and testing environment and how tests are organized and executed.

 Before starting with Nikita development, read the [project architecture](/project/architecture/), it presents how to project is organized in the Git repository.